 Amazon reviewing bids to replace JPMorgan as credit card partner - source

-E-commerce giant Amazon.com Inc (AMZN.O) is fielding bids to replace U.S. lender JPMorgan Chase & Co (JPM.N) as the issuer on its co-branded credit card portfolio, a person familiar with the matter told Reuters.
+June 8 (Reuters) - E-commerce giant Amazon.com Inc is fielding bids to replace U.S. lender JPMorgan Chase & Co as the issuer on its co-branded credit card portfolio, a person familiar with the matter told Reuters.

 Amazon has sent out a ‘request for proposal’ for the portfolio, the person said, asking not to be identified as the matter was not public yet.